 I have accessed the I/O Controller from HWgroup with a Delphi program of my own compiling.
 The Poseidon is built around the same engine, the Charon, so I hope to report eventually on a Poseidon specific Delphi interface.
 In the meantime, there's more about my other program at my page about the I/O Controller.

 I have created a working, if limited, program which logs temperature or humidity sensor data from a Poseidon.
 First, set it up so that yuo get sensible results from the temper.xml age with your browser.
 When that's working, use the program you can download from here as an unzipped exe, ready to run.
+(A .zip file with the source code is also available.)

 The program is NOT meant to be a "perfect" application... but it will log data from 1-7 sensors.
 The device should be set to report temperatures in Fahrenheit, but if you use Celcius, that's okay... there will just be some bad labels.